seansovine/docker_mpi_example/README.md

 mpicc -o demo demo.c
 ```

-And then in theory we can run with
+Then we can run the built program with

 ```shell
 mpirun -np 2 -host head,node1 ./demo
 ```

+Note that in general we wouldn't be running our code also on the head node,
+but for this simple example doing so shows that the MPI program is running on multiple nodes.

-You can, for example, run the MPI code from the host with:
+You can also, for example, run the MPI code from the host with the command:

 ```shell
 docker exec -t --user mpirun head mpirun -np 2 -host head,node1 /host_code/demo